mesosphere/d2iq-engineering-blog/content/posts/chatgpt-writes-a-capi-infrastructure-provider/index.md

 ![initial prompt](initialprompt.png)

 We are on the right track, it knows that it needs to use [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) and something about a "Cluster".
-It even generated some (incomplete) boilerplate Go code for us. (not shown for sake of brevity)
+It even generated some (incomplete) boilerplate Go code for us (not shown for sake of brevity).

 Now let's have ChatGPT use a more meaningful CRD name: